-Second Graders will have recorder class with Hazel each week.
+Second Graders will have recorder class each week.
 In this exciting class, students will learn about the history of the recorder and how to play notes.
 Students will learn about ensemble music, note reading, breath control, and tone.
 Second Grade will learn a few simple folk songs that will lay a foundation for wind instrument playing and ensemble playing.